nasa/cumulus-docs/docs/input_output.md

         },
         "inlinestr": "prefixbarsuffix",
         "array": ["bar"]
+      },
+      "input":{...}
     }

 URL template variables replace dotted paths inside curly brackets with their corresponding value.
-If the Cumulus Message Adapter cannot resolve a value, it should ignore the template, leaving it verbatim in the string.
+If the Cumulus Message Adapter cannot resolve a value, it will ignore the template, leaving it verbatim in the string.
 While seemingly complex, this allows significant decoupling of Tasks from one another and the data that drives them.
-Tasks are able to easily receive runtime configuration produced by previously run Tasks and domain data.
+Tasks are able to easily receive runtime configuration produced by previously run tasks and domain data.

 ### 3. Resolve task input

-By default, the incoming payload is the payload from previous task.
+By default, the incoming payload is the payload from the previous task.
 The task can also be configured to use a portion of the payload its input message.
-For example, a task specifies cumulus_message.input in its workflow configuration:
+For example, given a task specifies cumulus_message.input:

     ExampleTask:
       config:
         cumulus_message:
             input: '$.payload.foo'

-The task configuration in the message:
+The task configuration in the message would be:

     {
       "workflow_config": {